Skip to Main Content

 How to buy and trade derivatives

 Outside of options, trading derivatives is not something that’s especially popular with (or even possible for) individual investors.
 Sure, some traders try their hand at futures or some other derivatives.
 But even these markets are populated by sophisticated professional traders or companies that need to offload risk in their own operations to other market participants willing to take on that risk.
-In many cases, derivatives are effectively unavailable to individual investors.

 However, the key exceptions are options and futures, both of which are available at many online brokerages.
 Because of the leverage involved in derivatives, it’s important that you understand the risks involved with them.
 Many brokers have higher account minimums to access futures, and they require you to have greater knowledge and experience trading the market before you can access them.
 Options are easier to access at most brokerages and require less capital.

 If you want to get started trading options or futures, investigate which broker meets your needs.
 Most major online brokerages allow you to trade options, even relatively simple financial apps such as Robinhood or Webull.
 Want to try your hand at futures?
-You’ll have a more limited selection of brokers, such as Charles Schwab and Interactive Brokers, if you’re looking to make futures trading part of a broader range of trading options such as stocks and funds.
+You’ll have a more limited selection of brokers, such as Charles Schwab and Interactive Brokers.
+If you’re looking to make futures trading part of a broader range of trading options such as stocks and funds.

 Bottom line